fbcosentino/opensimpit/README.md

   - PC Serial Driver Software -> this allows you to connect your simpit via Serial port into any games by translating into a virtual joystick.
 You don't need this if you use a Bluepill board in USB Joystick mode, as it works directly like a USB joystick.
 Currently made in python and also open source - an executable binary (faster) C version is planned.
 (WIP, coming soon)

-  - SDK for game developers (as ''.dll''/''.so'') for making games _directly_ compatible to OpenSimPit via Serial port (and therefore not requiring a Bluepill board).
+  - SDK for game developers (as ``.dll``/``.so``) for making games _directly_ compatible to OpenSimPit via Serial port (and therefore not requiring a Bluepill board).
+This includes:
+    - General purpose library (the ``.dll``) to be used anywhere a ``dll`` can be used
+    - Python module to be dropped into any python project (relies on pySerial)
+    - Godot Engine addon plugin with GDScript `OpenSimPit` autoload ready to be dropped in projects (the software configurator uses this plugin)
+    - Equivalent of the above but for Unity3D (help is welcome on that)
+    - Equivalent of the above but for UE (help is welcome on that)

     Game developers don't really _need_ the SDK, it is just a convenience: any programming language capable of reading a serial port can read the OpenSimPit packets directly as they are simple JSON strings (the SDK includes a sample python script to do this).
 (WIP, coming soon)